atacanturk/backend-engineering-case-study/README.md

   -auto update mode is active\
 Lombok to reduce boilerplate code.\
 Exception Handling \
-Singleton Design Pattern imlementation thanks to Spring \
+Singleton Design Pattern implementation thanks to Spring \
 # Technical Details
 ## Group Matching
 GroupMatcher is a business layer service that matches tournament participants.
 It keeps tournament participation requests from different countries in separate queues.
 Whenever a request arrives, if there is at least one pending request in all queues, it matches these participants.\